 Environmental taxation is an intriguingly complex subject, and requires an understanding of both the desired outcome and the way that a tax can be proposed, administered, and evaluated.
 Since nearly all types of tax systems and levels of government can implement environmental tax policies, and because environmental tax policy can complement environmental regulation, the subject of environmental tax policy requires a sophisticated understanding of both taxation and the environment.

 At Vermont Law School, students learn to navigate these fascinating waters.
 Here you learn to understand the reach and limits of tax systems and the environmental goals in need of support.
-Students contribute directly to the ongoing public policy debate through the Institute for Environmental Tax Policy.
+Students contribute directly to the ongoing public policy debate through the Environmental Tax Policy Institute.
 Directed by Professor Janet Milne, the institute’s real world research considers constitutional questions raised by environmental taxation, the design of sound tax programs, the application of environmental taxation to specific issues—such as climate change, water pollution and land conservation, the merits of carbon taxes versus carbon trading programs, the impact of WTO trade rules on tax measures, and much more.